sqyyy-jar/codegen-rs/README.md

 let code = module.to_string();
 ```

-This will generate this code:
+The above will generate this code:

 ```rs
 pub struct Vec2 {